kevinbloomquist/flexbox/README.md

 }
 ```

-Like Order, Flex-Grow is unit-less - meaning that flex-grow: 2 will make #child-1 twice as large as all other elements.
+Like Order, `flex-grow` is unit-less - meaning that `flex-grow: 2` will make `#child-1` twice as large as all other elements.
 Once again, the default value is 1.

 Take a minute to resize our child elements:

-- Make #child-1 have a flex-grow value of 2.
+- Make `#child-1` have a `flex-grow` value of 2.
-- Make #child-3 have an flex-grow value of 3.
+- Make `#child-3` have an `flex-grow` value of 3.
 - Leave the other children at their default size.

-Refresh index.html and see how our elements fill the page now - they strech to fill their container, while maintining a consistent size!
+Refresh `index.html` and see how our elements fill the page now - they strech to fill their container, while maintining a consistent size!

 ### Responsive Flexibility